averlarque/izakharau-blog-jekyll/_posts/2021-03-01-definition-of-api-requirements.markdown

 You need to define a sequence of steps on how that chain will work.
 It is important to consider accessibility, especially if third-parties services are involved.
 And what kind of request is passed for each call and how each response should be processed.

 Don't forget about non-functional stuff: maintaining overall performance and sustainability.
 More steps we have in a sequence - the higher probability of a failure.
 You need to consider different "bad" scenarios: long response time, bad data, downtime, etc. Even if such "edge" cases seem to be unreal you should consider them.
-You might not have covered all of them due to time and financial restrictions.
+Even you can't cover them all due to time and financial restrictions.

 Whether you call other services within your organization or a third-party, now you are in the client’s shoes.
 You agree with the contract hoping both parties are going to follow their commitment.
 If you can somehow impact other services inside your organization by forcing them to follow or change the contract, for third-parties and vendors that can be problematic.
 Only if you have the leverage to make them but that is not always the case in real life.
 Anyway, all that should be considered when you are defining a composite API call.